visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 Secondly, the names of all current MPs in the UK parliament and, if they were on Twitter, their [Twitter handles](https://www.mpsontwitter.co.uk/list), were searched for in the tweets.
 There was a particular focus on MPs since, given the political nature of the topic, MPs are often discussed.
 But also, in the context of Brexit, many [female MPs have highlighted](https://www.theguardian.com/politics/2019/sep/26/abuse-is-virtually-constant-female-mps-speak-about-the-threats-they-face) increasingly hostile rhetoric and abuse directed towards them, especially on social media.
 In light of this, exploring discourse related to MPs and Brexit would useful.

 This resulted in a set of 13,854 tweets in which we had detected a person being mentioned by name, and whose gender we had inferred.
-Of these, 3728 were tweets
+Of these, 3728 were tweets mentioning an MP.
+As can be seen in the chart below, men were mentioned in a far greater proportion than women, both in general and when just looking at mentions of MPs